 Welcome to Camp fYrefly Saskatchewan

-Camp fYrefly Saskatchewan is pleased to be delivering the 7th annual leadership retreat for gender variant and allied youth this summer in Saskatoon, August 13 – 16, 2015.
-Planning is already underway.
-Please browse through this website to find out more about Camp fYrefly.
+Camp fYrefly Saskatchewan is pleased to be delivering the 7th annual leadership retreat for sexual and gender minority and allied youth this summer in Saskatoon, August 13 – 16, 2015.

-If there is something you do not find on this website and have questions or would like to know more about volunteer, sponsorship, or donation opportunities, please email planning committee co-chair, Tony Bidulka, at email@example.com.
+If there is something you do not find on this website and have questions or would like to know more about volunteer, sponsorship, or donation opportunities, please email planning committee co-Chair and Camp fYrefly Saskatchewan co-Founder Tony Bidulka, at firstname.lastname@example.org.

 2015 Camp fYrefly Saskatchewan Artist-In-Residence